Grevillea brachystachya: Description

 Grevillea brachystachya is a bushy shrub that typically grows to a height of 0.6 to 2 m and usually has silky-hairy branchlets.
 The leaves are linear, 20–150 mm long and 1–2 mm wide with two longitudinal grooves on the lower surface.
 The flowers are arranged in more or less spherical groups on a rachis 4–8 mm long, and are cream-coloured to greenish-cream.
 The pistil is 12–17 mm long and glabrous.
 Flowering occurs from June to November and the fruit is a glabrous, oval follicle 17–21 mm long.

 Taxonomy

 Grevillea brachystachya was first formally described in 1848 by Carl Meissner in Johann Georg Christian Lehmann's Plantae Preissianae from specimens collected by James Drummond in the Swan River Colony.
 The specific epithet (brachystachya) means "short flower spike".

 Distribution and habitat

 Short-spiked grevillea usually grows in woodland or shrubland and is found in scattered populations between Miling, Wongan Hills and the Murchison River in the Avon Wheatbelt, Geraldton Sandplains and Yalgoo biogeographic regions of south-western Western Australia.

 Conservation status

-Grevillea brachystachya is listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions.
+Grevillea brachystachya is listed as Endangered on the IUCN Red List of Threatened Species.
+It has a severely fragmented range and an area of occupancy (AOO) of less than 100km².
+There is a continuing decline of the quality of habitat and the number of mature individuals of the species due to habitat clearing for agriculture, road development and mining.
+Populations that occur on roadside verges are threatened by weed invasion and roadside verge clearing.